 Show All Answers

-To be sure of what permit or documentation is required, you can view the county’s Permit Chart (PDF).
-This chart provides general guidance on what permits are required for each project.
+To be sure of what residential permit is required, you can view the county’s Do I need a permit? /documentcenter/view/446/do-i-need-a-permit-pdf .
+This page provides general guidance on what permits are required for residential projects.

 Yes, Plan Reviewers are available Monday through Friday from 8 am to 5 pm.
 To reach a reviewer, please call 910-798-7308.